CenturyLinkCloud/PublicKB/Accounts & Users/creating-a-sub-account.md

 6. Note that user permissions are hierarchical so a user may access the account to which they are assigned, and that account’s sub accounts, but not a parent account nor any other sub account on the same level.

-<h2>FAQ</h2>
+<h3>FAQ</h3>
-<p>Q: I just created my subaccount.
-Why do I get a permission denied error when I try to access it?</p>
+<p><strong>I just created my subaccount.
+Why do I get a permission denied error when I try to access it?</strong></p>
-<p>A: Allow a few minutes for the new account to fully replicate and try again.</p>
+<p>Allow a few minutes for the new account to fully replicate and try again.</p>

-<p>Q: I don’t need this subaccount any longer, how do I delete it?</p>
+<p><strong>I don’t need this subaccount any longer, how do I delete it?</strong></p>
-<p>A: Account &gt; Info.
+<p>Account &gt; Info.
 Click on “Request to close” link at bottom right.</p>

-<p>Q: I disabled a subaccount, but still see it in my subaccounts list.</p>
+<p><strong>I disabled a subaccount, but still see it in my subaccounts list.</strong></p>
-<p>A: A disabled subaccount still appears in the list, so you have the option to re-enable it.
-Entering the subaccount via the dropdown at the top left, and going to account&gt;info and clicking the “Request to close” link will start the process to remove
+<p>A disabled subaccount still appears in the list, so you have the option to re-enable it.
+Entering the subaccount via the dropdown at the top left, and going to account&gt;info and clicking the “Request to close” link will start the process to remove the account.</p>
-  the account.</p>